The Columbia Plateau Food Shed, Oregon-side...

 "Eating is an agricultural act" - Wendell Berry

 And so is the season's bounty!
-The 2012 Guide captures food resources in the entire region, Oregon-side of Columbia Plateau Foodshed.
-With the help of USDA grants and local contributors, CAPECO has again produced a 4-county Local Food & Farm Guide.
-Our thanks to this great non-profit, and its Community Foods program!
-The Guide will be distributed free throughout the 4-county area via newspapers and local organizations.
+The 2013-14 Eastern Oregon Food and Farm Guide captures food resources in the entire region, Oregon-side of Columbia Plateau Foodshed.
+With the help of USDA grants and local contributors, Oregon Rural Action has produced a beautiful 5-county Local Food & Farm Guide.
+Our thanks to this great non-profit, its Community Foods program and the East Oregonian!
+The Guide is available throughout the 5-county area, at the Oregon Rural Action office in La Grande,OR and on-line.
 Find and patronize farmers, markets, ranchers and fishermen; distributors and processors; restaurants, grocery stores, community gardens and others involved in the regional food system.

 And - for access to the northern side of the Big River food shed - visit the NW Food Hub (on-line or in person: http://nwfoodhub.com/.
 They "support the little guys", too!